 Qifa Nabki [ˈki-fə ˈneb-kē] is a blog about Lebanese politics written by Elias Muhanna, the Manning Assistant Professor of Comparative Literature at Brown University and director of the Digital Islamic Humanities Project.
 He earned his PhD in Near Eastern Languages & Civilizations from Harvard University in 2012, was a fellow of the American Council of Learned Societies in 2015-16, and a Whiting Foundation Public Engagement Fellow in 2017-18.

-In addition to his scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The New Yorker, The Nation, Foreign Policy, and The Guardian.
+In addition to his scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The New Yorker online, and The Nation.

 For media inquiries, please provide an email address and/or a telephone number via the contact page.